Tushar4059x/Shiftora-website/content/blog/10-business-tasks-you-should-automate-today.md

 ### Need Help Implementing?

 Not everyone has time to set up automations themselves.
-ScaletrailAI implements these (and more complex) automations for businesses every day.
+ShiftoraAI implements these (and more complex) automations for businesses every day.

 We'll:
 - Audit your current processes